Friend Humphrey: Personal life

 He died on March 15, 1854, in Albany, leaving a good estate, and was buried at the Albany Rural Cemetery in Menands, New York.

-Descendants

-Through his son Theodore, he was a grandfather of Margaret Humphrey (who married William Henry Yale, of Townsend & Yale).

 Residence

 Around 1841, Humphrey built a two-story frame farmhouse with a gable roof and two symmetrically placed chimneys, today known as the Friend Humphrey House, in Colonie in Albany County, New York.

 The transitional vernacular Greek Revival / Federal style dwelling, was listed on the National Register of Historic Places in 1985.